MailboxValidator/mailboxvalidator-codeigniter/readme.md

 ## Dependencies

+This package will only work with CodeIgniter 3.
+For CodeIgniter 4, you can get it from [here](https://github.com/MailboxValidator/mailboxvalidator-codeigniter4).

 An API key is required for this module to function.

 Go to https://www.mailboxvalidator.com/plans#api to sign up for FREE API plan and you'll be given an API key.